 - Frontline users.
 Not only are their unique perspectives vital to the evaluation process, but frontline users must also be committed to the selected platform for broader campus adoption to be successful.
 If these individuals are satisfied with the chosen software, they will serve as product ambassadors, promoting its use to students, colleagues, and other stakeholders.

 - Critics.
-Dr. Pham suggests inviting individuals to join the selection team who have doubts about whether the institution needs a new platform.
+Dr. Pham suggests inviting individuals who doubt whether the institution needs a new platform to join the selection team.
 Their input and objections will strengthen the evaluation process, and they’ll better understand the institution’s needs by participating in cross-functional discussions.

 - Cross-Functional Stakeholders.
 Stakeholders may or may not be frontline users, but adopting the student success platform will affect their workflow and processes.
 Thinking broadly about who cross-functional stakeholders, like faculty and academic departments, are to ensure broad campus engagement in the project.